zdravkov/kendo-docs/getting-started/downloading-kendo.md

 Contents of Kendo UI zip file distribution:

-* /examples - Kendo UI quick start demos
+* /examples - quick start demos.
-* /js - Kendo UI minified javascript files
+* /js - minified JavaScript files.
-* /source - Kendo UI complete source code
+* /src - complete source code.
+Not available in the trial distribution.
-* /styles - Kendo UI minified css styles
+* /styles - minified CSS files and other theme resources.
-* /vsdoc - Kendo UI completion helper for VS2008 SP1 or newer
+* /vsdoc - completion helper for VS2008 SP1 or newer.
+* /wrappers - server-side wrappers.
+Available only in Kendo UI Complete for ASP.NET MVC or Kendo UI Complete for JSP.
-* changelog.html - Kendo UI release notes
+* changelog.html - Kendo UI release notes.

 ## Installing and Getting Started with Kendo UI